entailz/bootshift/README.md

 ## Configuration

+- You will need to create a directory called bootshift in ~/.config/ and create a file called config.ini inside of bootshift, use example_config.ini as a reference.
-- There is an example config file in the repo, this is essentially a template entry for your snapshots.
+- config.ini is essentially a template entry for your snapshots in ini format.
 - It is important that you replace the partuuid with the partuuid of the partition that contains your timeshift-btrfs snapshot directory.